Squared Dehn twists and deformed symplectic invariants: Lefschetz fibrations

 \subsection{Gluing pseudoholomorphic sections}

 We will make use of a gluing theorem for pseudoholomorphic sections of Lefschetz fibrations.
 This was introduced by Seidel in \cite{seidel2003long} to establish a long exact sequence in Floer cohomology.
 Although we will only need to apply it in a special case, we state the result in somewhat greater generality.
+Strictly speaking our stated version is more general than the setup in \cite{seidel2003long} since we allow immersed boundary conditions, but there is no essential difference since the gluing and perturbations take place away from the corner points of $\PP$ and $\PP'$.
 Let $(E,\Theta,\pi),(E',\Theta',\pi')$ be exact Lefschetz fibrations over $\PP,\PP'$ with exact Lefschetz boundary conditions $Q,Q'$ respectively.
 Fix non-vertex points $p \in \bdy\PP$ and $p' \in \bdy\PP'$ and strip-like ends

 at $p$ and $p'$ respectively.
 The glued polygon $\PP\bcs\PP'$ is formed by removing $\epsilon_p([\ell,+\infty) \times [0,1])$ and $\epsilon_{p'}((-\infty,-\ell]\times [0,1])$ from $\PP \setminus \{p\}$ and $\PP' \setminus \{p'\}$, and then identifying the remaining surfaces via $\epsilon_p(s,t) \sim \epsilon_{p'}(s-\ell,t)$.
 As usual, this construction involves a choice of gluing parameter $\ell \in (0,\infty)$.